Nonsocha/Devops-project/Aws cloud/WordPress site/Wordpress site on aws.md

 - Go to the Route Tables section in the VPC Dashboard.
 - Click on "Create Route Table".
 - Give the route-table a name: Private-Route-Table
-- Attach an existing VPC "WordPress-VPC"
+- Attach an existing VPC "Demo-VPC"
 - Click on "Create route table".
 - Update Route Table: